datawhores/cross_seed_find/README.md

 **How to use**

+commandline options can be loaded with --config or -x config.
+If using a config file and commandline, the latter option overwrites what is in the config

 scanning:cross.py scan --txt=txtlocation --mvr folder(s) and or --tvr folder(s)
 note: you need to put a mvt or tvr for each different folder